CAPEA Philosophy and Values

 - Birth can safely take place in hospitals, birth centres and homes with appropriate monitoring and professional health care.

-- Childbirth and early parenting education is an integral component of maternity, as well as maternal, child and family health care.
+- an integral component of maternity, as well as maternal, child, and family health care.

-- Childbirth and early parenting education is a significant primary health initiative that has the potential to influence not only the health and well-being of women, parents and their immediate families, but those of future generations.
+- a significant primary health initiative that has the potential to influence not only the health and well-being of women, parents, and their immediate families, but also future generations.

-- Childbirth and Early Parenting Educators advocate for laws, policies, guidelines and care that promotes normal birth, breastfeeding, and the rights of parents to choose what is best for them and their family.
+- advocate for laws, policies, guidelines, and care that promote physiological birth, breastfeeding, and the rights of parents to choose what is best for them and their family.

-- All expectant and new parents and their families have the right to respectful and professional care.
+- All expectant and new parents and their families have the right to respectful and professional care

 National Competency Standards developed by CAPEA